 Somewhere amongst the leaves in your backyard is a camouflage master.
 Even though there are around 150 stick insect species in Australia, it's still difficult to spot one.
 Look closely at gum trees, rose bushes or fruit trees for these green or brown buddies.

-The stick insect or Phasmid is a master of disguise.
-They remain still during the day.
-Look for them at night by torchlight when they’re feeding, or after a storm or a windy day when they may have been blown from their branches.
+The stick insect is a Phasmid - insects that eat leaves and resemble leaves or sticks.
+It is a master of disguise and remains still during the day.
+Look for them at night by torchlight when they're feeding, or after a storm or a windy day when they may have been blown from their branches.

 Stick insect eggs also look like seeds.
 Ants carry the eggs of the Spiny Leaf Insect down into their nests and protect them from predators.
 When they hatch, the babies look and behave like ants until they can escape the nest and climb into a tree.

-Stick insects are such amazing hiders that it’s even difficult for them to find each other.
-They’ve come up with a crafty solution to this problem - the females can produce young without mating.
+Stick insects are so good at hiding that they have trouble finding each other.
+They've come up with a crafty solution to this problem - the females can produce young without mating.
 Mum will lay unfertilised eggs which later hatch into females.
 If stick insects mate, the eggs will hatch either males or females.